opnfv/ipv6/docs/setupservicevm/2-ipv6-configguide-os-controller.rst

 .. code-block:: bash

-    This is your host ip: <opnfv-os-controller IP address>
+    This is your host IP address: 192.168.0.10
+    This is your host IPv6 address: ::1
-    Horizon is now available at http://<opnfv-os-controller IP address>/ Keystone is serving at http://<opnfv-os-controller IP address>:5000/ The default users are: admin and demo
+    Horizon is now available at http://192.168.0.10/
+    Keystone is serving at http://192.168.0.10:5000/
+    The default users are: admin and demo
     The password: password

+Please **note** that The IP addresses above are exemplary purpose.
+It will show you the actual IP address of your host.

 **OS-N-8**: Assuming that all goes well, you can set ``OFFLINE=True`` and ``RECLONE=no`` in ``local.conf`` to lock the codebase.
 Devstack uses these configuration parameters to determine if it has to run with